FelipeABG/hadoop-mapreduce/README.md

 This job counts the amount of derby games of each state, the total amount of goals and the average goals per game.

+### 9. Team Stats (TeamStats.java)

+This job determines more advanced team stats, such as win rate, win balance and total games played by the team.

 ## Execution

 To execute the jobs follow the steps: